Our corn silage testing program compares hybrid yield and quality performance in Pennsylvania grower fields.

 Seed companies and/or seed distributors are invited to submit their best corn silage products within specified maturity limits to desired test regions.
 They provide high-quality seed from commercial lots and fees to enter

-FIRST seed tests.
-The only exceptions are Grower Comparison products (GC after the product name, i.e. x1234 GC), provided by host farmers for their knowledge as test space permits.
+FIRST tests.
+The only exceptions are Grower Comparison products (GC after the product name, i.e. x1234 GC), often provided by host farmers for their knowledge as test space permits.

 flexibility should a disruptive event (i.e. standing water) require elimination